zcemcui/MSc-Robotics-and-Artificial-Intelligence-Project-Haozheng-Cui/README.md

 The project proposes a novel one-step method to convert a 3D Gaussian Splatting (3DGS) scene directly into a Neural Radiance Field (NeRF) representation.
 This work provides an efficient bridge between these two leading 3D scene reconstruction methods.

+If you want to run the code from Method 2, please check out the newly updated version in my resposotry named 3DGS-NeRF

 ## Project Overview

 In a heterogeneous robotic system where different 3D reconstruction methods are employed, the ability to convert between them is crucial.
 The current methods often rely on a two-step process that requires pre-rendered images.
 This project presents a new approach that distills the radiance field by training a lightweight MLP, similar to Instant-NGP, from a tensor storing pixel information.